Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 These are the attacks from the third class (see above).

-#### Attacks against the spider itself
+#### Attacks against the crawler itself

-This set of attacks tries to slow down, incapacitate, or mislead the spider.
+This set of attacks tries to slow down, incapacitate, or mislead the crawler.

-##### Feed the spider bogus data to make the front-end advertise it
+##### Feed the crawler bogus data to make the front-end advertise it

 The front-end lists currently alive instances.
 Thus, by creating a fake instance, an attacker could make the service advertise it.
 The goals could be: